gkalpak/simple-torch/README.md

 _**NOTE**:_
 _Adding automated tests is still a work in progress._
-_Currently there are a few unit tests and no e2e tests_ :scream: :scream: :scream:
+_Currently there are unit tests but no e2e tests :scream: :scream: :scream:_

 </sub>